Free Kitchen Hacks eBook

 Another little kitchen hack that I use constantly in baking is placing two clothes pins on either side to keep the paper in place, making it easier to pour the batter into the pan.

-Continue to crush your bananas until they are broken down and almost liquefied.
+Add your bananas to a large mixing bowl and smash with a fork until they are broken down and almost liquefied.
 It’s okay, even preferred, to have some clumps left!

 Use a rubber spatula to scrape down the sides of the bowl, ensuring that all of the ingredients are combined and you aren’t left with any clumps of dry ingredients.